rleibbrandt/sapteched2017container/Getting Started with SAP HANA, Express Edition and Docker.md

 ### Prepare the Docker for MAC envrionment, and pull the container.

 The SAP HANA, express edition container is hosted on the Docker Store - a marketplace for certified docker containers.
-A login is required to access the container - so, the run command we ran for "alpine" earlier will not work.
+A login is required to access the container.
 You have to configure your docker client on the Mac with the Docker ID you created earlier.

-Type the following, and enter your Docker ID and password when prompted:
+Open a Terminal and type the following, and enter your Docker ID and password when prompted:

 `docker login`